Thom polynomials of Morin singularities and the Green-Griffiths-Lang conjecture: Proof of Theorem

-Similarly to $\S 4$, to control the order of vanishing of these differential forms along the ample divisor we choose $A$ to be --as in \cite{dmr} -- a proper twist of the canonical bundle of $X$, which is ample as soon as $d\ge n+3$.
+To control the order of vanishing of these differential forms along the ample divisor we choose $A$ to be --as in \cite{dmr} -- a proper twist of the canonical bundle of $X$.
+Recall that the canonical bundle of the smooth, degree $d$ hypersurface $X$ is